ireeus/MyRepo/README.md

 # kodi-repo-generator
-piece of a software to create your own kodi repository management system.
-It runs under php server.
+Tis is a piece of software which creates your own kodi repository management system.
+It runs in php environment.
+It is open source GNU GENERAL PUBLIC LICENSE.
+Version 2, June 1991